'90s Kids, Rejoice: 'Invader Zim,' A Cult-Classic Nicktoon, Returns

 Just as before, the humans of Earth remain hopelessly unaware of the threats around them.
 They are gross caricatures of human beings: They drink soda cans labeled "poop," eat pizza that has been regurgitated by a vile corporate pig mascot, and in Enter The Florpus, they buy up a piece of tech (that resembles an Apple watch) designed specifically to destroy them.
 "All this time trying to subjugate the humans and all I had to do was charge them for it!" exclaims Zim.

 Tonally, Enter The Florpus feels less jarring and nihilistic than the series' most iconic episodes.
-It's particularly invested in showing us the fractured relationship between Dib and his father, a brilliant mad-scientist-type named Dr. Membrane.
-The new special also gives Dib's sister Gab, who read as a one-note symbol of teen ambivalence in the original run, more of a multidimensional personality.
+It's particularly invested in showing us the fractured relationship between Dib and his father, a brilliant mad-scientist-type named Professor Membrane.
+The new special also gives Dib's sister Gaz, who read as a one-note symbol of teen ambivalence in the original run, more of a multidimensional personality.

 All of this is admirable, but it's strange seeing a series known for its grim indifference and mordant satire trading in things like sentimentality and ... actual character development.
 Creator Vasquez told The AV Club that, with Enter the Florpus, he was concerned with "actually telling a story instead of stringing together a bunch of madness."

-Note: A previous version of this story mistakenly referred to two characters as Gab and Dr. Membrane.
-Their names are Gaz and Professor Membrane.